oracle-livelabs/database/kubernetes-for-oracledbas/prepare-oci/prepare-oci.md

 ## Task 2: Create a Compartment

-A *Compartment* is a collection of cloud assets, including Databases, Oracle Kubernetes clusters, Compute Instances, Load Balancers and so on.
+A *Compartment* is a collection of cloud assets, including Databases, the Oracle Kubernetes Engine (OKE), Compute Instances, Load Balancers and so on.

-You can think of a *Compartment* much like a database schema: a collection of tables, indexes, and other objects isolated from other schemas.
-By default, a root *Compartment* (think SYSTEM schema) was created for you when your tenancy was established.
-It is possible to create everything in the root *Compartment*, but Oracle recommends that you create sub-*Compartments* to help manage your resources more efficiently.

 In the *Cloud Shell*, run the following commands to create a sub-*Compartment* to the root *Compartment* for holding all the resources created by the Workshop: